FishtownFish wrapped around the rod of AsclepiusMedicine

 Common Questions

 Most genetics are once-in-a-lifetime; your DNA does not change.
-Lp(a) is the classic example: one measurement, ever.
+Lp(a) is the classic example: 1 measurement, ever.
 Pharmacogenomic results also stay valid for life.
 The clinical implication of a result can evolve as new evidence emerges, but the genotype does not.

 A genetic result feels like a sentence when it is delivered without context.
 The job of medicine is to provide that context: what does this number actually mean for someone with your labs, your lifestyle, your family history?
 Almost every "scary" result becomes a workable plan once the rest of the picture is on the table.